Good Content Costs Significant Money

 I’m sure I left something out, but each of the skills listed above is valuable in its own right.
 But when all of the above elements come together in the right proportions, magic happens.

 That is the alchemy involved in creating good content.
 And, yes, this may imply that multiple people with varying skill sets collaborate on creating great content.

 However, words will always carry the most weight.
 When Brian Dean wrote his famous skyscraper technique post, he wrote a post that was meant to be read rather than just ranked online.

 The result is, It’s most likely one of the most well-known and widely employed content and SEO techniques.
 It also generated over 15,000 backlinks from over 3,000 domains.
 Sure, he had no idea how well that content would perform.

 However, by combining all of the skills listed above, the content broke records.
 It would have failed if he hadn’t designed the content, had a great writing style, and included images in all the right places.

 But how much should good content cost?
 To decide, we must examine the science behind what content does.

 Alchemy is content.
 Price appropriately.

 The ancient alchemists attempted to convert any metal into gold.
 Modern alchemy takes place in the mind.
-Behavioural science has shown that humans are constantly looking for signals to help us make sense of our surroundings.
+Behavioral science has shown that humans are constantly looking for signals to help us make sense of our surroundings.